CHECKED: Chinese COVID-19 Fake News Dataset: Data Collection

 We illustrate a real and fake microblog collected in our dataset in Figure \ref{fig:microblog_examples}.
-Note that to protect users' privacy, we hash the IDs of both microblogs and users and only release these hashed IDs publicly rather than their original ones.
-Finally, we point out that, due to Weibo's access restriction and editable visibility, it is possible that, for a few microblogs, their number of comments (forwards) in $\mathtt{comment}$ ($\mathtt{repost}$), which indicates the number visible on Weibo, is less than that of comments (forwards) in $\mathtt{comment\_num}$ ($\mathtt{repost\_num}$), which captures the actual number.
+Meanwhile, we point out that, due to Weibo's access restriction and editable visibility, it is possible that, for a few microblogs, their number of comments (forwards) in $\mathtt{comment}$ ($\mathtt{repost}$), which indicates the number visible on Weibo, is less than that of comments (forwards) in $\mathtt{comment\_num}$ ($\mathtt{repost\_num}$), which captures the actual number.